This afternoon a young man and woman will get married.

 and scarcity like an armed man.

-It’s something they nurture with love or starve with neglect.
+- They nurture it with love or starve it with neglect.

-The ceremony just the public witness to the words.
+- The ceremony is just the public witness to the words.

 Marriage is a sacred endeavor that shapes and molds two people into one.